mitch-t/travelBudeget/README.md

 PWA budget - This app allows a traveler to keep track of their budget with or without internet coverage.

 ## Installing
 To install PWA budget, follow these steps: The code can be pulled from this repo.
 Latest version of nodejs must be installed.
 Install npm in the terminal from the file directory.
-This app runs in conjuction with MongoDB and is connected with MongoDB atlas https://www.mongodb.com/cloud/atlas/signup.The app is deployed via Heroku, so a Heroku account must also be set up.
+This app runs in conjuction with MongoDB and is connected with MongoDB atlas.The app is deployed via Heroku, so a Heroku account must also be set up.

 ## Using PWA budget
 The app can be accessed at https://obscure-sea-28002.herokuapp.com/.
 Enter the amount of money you have to spend or your "surplus" and input expenses you have to keep track of your budget.